TheRealToxicDev/InfinityBotsGuide/docs/server/policies/index.md

 10. Ping any staff member for something not important will lead to get a warn / While on DND / Idle / Offline status
 11. Arguing with Staff leads to mute / kick / ban
 12. Talking about `DDosing` will lead to a warn
-13. Any attacks on our website including but not limited to `DDos`, `Fuzzing`, `XXS` will lead to a ban
+13. Any attacks on our website including but not limited to `DDos`, `Fuzzing`, `XXS` will lead to a ban and reported to the authorities
 14. Do Not Minimod (Pretending to be staff).

 ---